gvwilson/thirdbit/src/fiction/cloudherd/index.md

 some as big as a kitchen table, and the ground under her boots was fragrant and spongy with decades of fallen pine needles.

-A lightning-blasted tree leaned drunkenly across the path.
+A half-fallen tree leaned drunkenly across the path.
 She ducked under it and pulled up short.
 "Sorry!"